 On 19 January 2021, ABColombia together with Centro de Investigación y Educación Popular (CINEP), the Colectivo de Abogados ‘José Alvear Restrepo’ (CAJAR), and the Interamerican Association for Environmental Defence (AIDA) and ASK!
-Switzerland supported Global Legal Action Network (GLAN) and Christian Aid Ireland in their submission of a complaint to Multiple National Contact Points (NCPs) of the Organisation for Economic Co-operation and Development (OECD) requesting that they investigate multinational mining giants (BHP, Anglo American and Glencore) and Ireland’s state-owned energy provider, the ESB, over serious human rights abuses and shocking environmental pollution at the Cerrejón coal mine in Colombia.
-The complaints were filed simultaneously in Australia, Ireland, Switzerland and the UK.
+Switzerland supported Global Legal Action Network (GLAN) and Christian Aid Ireland in filing complaint to Multiple National Contact Points (NCPs) of the Organisation for Economic Co-operation and Development (OECD) requesting that they investigate multinational mining giants (BHP, Anglo American and Glencore) and Ireland’s state-owned energy provider, the ESB, over serious human rights abuses and shocking environmental pollution at the Cerrejón coal mine in Colombia.
+The complaints were filed simultaneously, against BHP in Australia, ESB and CMC in Ireland, Glencore in Switzerland and Anglo American in UK.

 The Cerrejón mine is one of the largest open pit coal mines in the world.
 The persistent expansion of the mine over the past four decades has led to ruinous environmental degradation with serious human rights impacts.
 The air in La Guajira contains particulate matter in excess of the limits recommended by the World Health Organisation (WHO).